kinojms/obsidian-notes/CSOPESY/Core Dumped/Processes.md

 This representation is what is actually placed in a queue.

-This concept is applicable to single and multicore
+This concept is applicable to single processor and multicore systems.
+The only difference is that multicore systems can operate with multiple contexts at the same time due to each core having its own execution pipeline.